dada-lang/dada/extras/Dada/docs/about.md

 As of right now, Dada doesn't really exist, though we have some experimental prototypes:

 * There is an experimental operational semantics implemented in [PLT Redex], which you can find at [dada-lang/dada-model](https://github.com/dada-lang/dada-model/).
-More details are available (or will be eventually) in the [calculus section](./calculus.md) of this site.
+More details are available (or will be eventually) in the [Design Docs section](/docs/design_docs) of this site.
 * The interpreter, written in Rust, is found on the [dada-lang/dada](https://github.com/dada-lang/dada) repository.
 You can try a WebAssembly-based build on the [Dada playground](https://dada-lang.org/playground).
 More details are available in the "Development Guide" section of this site.

 [PLT Redex]: https://redex.racket-lang.org/why-redex.html